 M. Evan Thomas

-M. Evan Thomas is an Assistant Professor of Marriage and Family Therapy and Chair of the Marriage and Family Program at the Converse's University Center of Greenville location.
-He obtained a BS in Psychology from the University of Georgia, an MS in Marriage and Family Therapy from Purdue University, and his Ph.D. in Human Development and Family Sciences with an emphasis in Marriage and Family Therapy from Virginia Tech.
+M. Evan Thomas is an Assistant Professor of Marriage and Family Therapy.
+Dr. Thomas is the current Chair of the Marriage and Family Depart and the Program Director for the MMFT Program.
+He primarily teaches at the University Center of Greenville campus location.
+He obtained a BS in Psychology from the University of Georgia, an MS in Marriage and Family Therapy from Purdue University, and his Ph.D. in Human Development and Family Sciences, emphasizing Marriage and Family Therapy from Virginia Tech.

 He is a native to the Georgia Appalachian Mountains, which influences his research that focuses on Appalachian mental health and the opioid epidemic occurring in Appalachia.
 His recent publications have focused on substance use in Appalachia, the opioid epidemic in Appalachia, working with church leaders to lower the impact of the opioid epidemic in Appalachia, and Trauma-Informed Care.
 Additionally, Dr. Thomas is the owner of a small private practice in Greenville, and his work focuses on substance use and the Queer community.

 |2021||Thomas, M.E., Grafsky, E.L.||Appalachian church leaders: An interpretative phenomenological analysis study to understand how substance use impacts their communities.
 Pastoral Psychology||https://doi.org/10.1007/s11089-021-00956-3|

 |2020||Morgan, A.A.*, Thomas, M.E.*, & Brossoie, N.||Trauma-informed care as a framework for addressing the Opioid Epidemic in Appalachia: An exploratory Interpretative Phenomenological Analysis.
 Journal of Rural Mental Health, 44(3), 156-169.|